 For Pet Owners

-MEAMS receives many calls from owners asking what they can do to help their sick or injured pets at home.
-In the vast majority of cases, we will recommend that the owner makes an appointment for an exam.
+It is very common to receive calls from owners asking what they can do to help their sick or injured pets at home.
+If your pet is acting strange, it is difficult to diagnose over the phone.
+In this case the old adage holds true “It is better to be safe than sorry.”
+In most cases, we will recommend that the owner makes an appointment.
 If you were ill and called your doctor for help, he or she would tell you that in order to provide you with proper medical care, he or she would need to examine you.
 The same is true with birds and exotic pets!
-In fact, because many exotic pets become more fragile when they are sick, it is essential that they be examined as soon as possible after they show signs of illness.
+In fact, because many exotic pets tend to hide their symptoms and become more fragile when they are sick, it is essential that they be examined as soon as possible after they show signs of illness.

 Why is Preventative Care Important?

-Scheduling annual exams for your exotic pet is vital to long-term health of your pet.
+Scheduling annual exams for your exotic pet is strongly recommended and vital to long-term health of your pet.
 Even if your pet appears healthy, annual exams help keep you updated about the latest developments in exotic animal care and keep Dr. Medlin consistently aware of your pet’s physical condition.